nikson09/true-cloud-bagisto/README.md

 # Introduction

-Bagisto is an opensource [laravel eCommerce](https://www.bagisto.com/) framework built on some of the hottest technologies such as [Laravel](https://laravel.com/) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org/) a progressive Javascript framework.
+True Cloud is an opensource [laravel eCommerce](https://www.truecloud.com/) framework built on some of the hottest technologies such as [Laravel](https://laravel.com/) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org/) a progressive Javascript framework.

-Bagisto can help you cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever-demanding online world.
+True Cloud can help you cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever-demanding online world.
 Your business—whether small or huge—can benefit.
 The best part, it's straightforward to set it up!

 ![enter image description here](https://raw.githubusercontent.com/bagisto/temp-media/master/stats.png)